 However, if you are using the button combination then you need to do is you need to press the Power button + Volume Up button or Power button + Volume Down button whichever works for your phone.

-Now for some phone, this button combination will not directly take them to the bootloader mode instead it will take them to the boot menu.
+Now for some phones, this button combination will not directly take them to the bootloader mode instead it will take them to the boot menu.
 So, if you end up in the boot menu then you should look for the option called boot into bootloader.

-Then you should use your volume keys to browse through the option and then select the option which says reboot into bootloader and selected with the power button and it should boot your phone into bootloader mode.
+Then you should use your volume keys to browse through the option and then select the option which says reboot into bootloader and select with the power button and it should boot your phone into bootloader mode.

 Steps- 2: Connecting Phone to PC Using ADB and Fastboot commands

 - Now once your phone is in the fastboot mode Connect your phone to your PC.

 - Make sure that you have already installed all the USB drivers. so, you don’t have any problem connecting your phone.
 But if you’re using a Mac you don’t need to install any drivers.

 - Once your phone is connected to your PC.
 You need to open the terminal on Mac or open minimal ADB and fastboot on Windows and type